joshwadd/Advanced_Lane_Detection/README.md

 ### Previous Region Search:

 If the lane lines have been detected in previous video frames, searching the image blindly is an unnessary computational expense.
-It is instead more efficet
+It is instead more effic

 ![](https://github.com/joshwadd/Advanced_Lane_Detection/blob/master/output_images/regionsearch.png?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwOTAyNDY4Ml19
+eyJoaXN0b3J5IjpbNzczMzM3MTI1XX0=
 -->